mbakereth/jpgjs/README.md

 <script charset="ISO-8859-1" src="hackedimage.jpg"></script>
 ```

-Despite the fact that it is an image, and the server returns it with a `Content-Type` of `image/jpeg`, the browser inspects the file, determines it is JavaScript code which matches what the `<script>` tag expects, and executes it.
+Despite the fact that it is an image, and the server returns it with a `Content-Type` of `image/jpeg`, the browser inspects the file, determines it is JavaScript code, which matches what the `<script>` tag expects, and executes it as JavaScript.

-Note that some browsers need the charset set, otherwise they expect UTF-8, which will cause it to break.
+Note that some browsers need the charset set (as above), otherwise they expect UTF-8, which will cause it to break.

 ## How it works